mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   --tags="$VM_TAGS" \
 ```

 The `--tags` flag launches the VM using the tags you created for the firewall rules.
-This flag ensures that it can receive HTTP traffic on port 80.
+This flag ensures that it receives HTTP traffic on port 80.

 ```bash
   --image-family=cos-stable \